Tuhin-SnapD/Text-Summarization-Models/README.md

 # Text-Summarization-Models

-This repository contains various text summarization models implemented in Python.
-Text summarization is the process of generating a concise and meaningful summary of a longer text while preserving its key information.
-This can be useful for a variety of applications, such as news article summarization, document summarization, and summarization of social media posts.
+This repository contains Python implementations of various text summarization models.
+Text summarization is the process of generating a shorter version of a longer text while preserving its most important information.
+It has many practical applications, such as summarizing news articles or academic papers, and can be used to save time and improve comprehension.

 ## Usage